 Minimum lease payments include base rent, fixed escalation of rental payments, and rental payments that are adjusted periodically depending on a rate or index.
-In determining minimum lease payments, the Company does not separate non-lease components for real estate leases.
-Non-lease components are generally services that the lessor performs for the Company associated with the leased asset, such as common area maintenance.

 Right-of-use assets represent the right to control the use of the leased asset during the lease and are initially recognized in an amount equal to the lease liability.
 In addition, prepaid rent, initial direct costs, and adjustments for lease incentives are components of the right-of-use asset.
 Over the lease term the lease expense is amortized on a straight-line basis beginning on the lease commencement date.
 Right-of-use assets are assessed for impairment as part of the impairment of long-lived assets, which is performed whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.